 The combination of contextualization, concrete recommendations for action, and the exchange of best practices made these sessions so valuable.
 Many discussions revolved around how teams can meaningfully integrate requirements into their processes without becoming bogged down in bureaucracy – and how security, documentation, and product responsibility can be pragmatically combined.

-The lecture series on testing and quality also continued to attract strong interest: "Cultivating and Managing Technical Debt" and "The Good, the Bad, and the Bug" demonstrated how much the community is simultaneously committed to clean engineering and an honest culture of learning from mistakes.
-The ESE Congress thus remained what it has been for years: a realistic compass between innovation and craftsmanship.
+The track on testing and quality also continued to attract strong interest: "Cultivating and Managing Technical Debt" and "The Good, the Bad, and the Bug" demonstrated how much the community is simultaneously committed to clean engineering and an honest culture of learning from mistakes.
+ESE Kongress thus remains what it has been for years: a realistic compass between innovation and craftsmanship.

-It was striking, however, that the automotive track, a fixture in the congress program for 17 years, saw comparatively low attendance in 2025.
-A significant decline in participant numbers was observed specifically from this sector; a gap that was also felt in the congress halls.
+It was striking, however, that the automotive track, a pillar in the ESE agenda for 17 years, saw comparatively low attendance in 2025.
+A significant decline in attendee numbers was observed specifically from this sector; a gap that was also felt in the event venue.
 This aligns with the current weakness of the automotive industry in German-speaking countries, where increased restraint regarding travel and budgets is evident in many places.

-All the more remarkable, then, was the voice of those who were nevertheless present: Several participants emphasized that the need for information and further training is higher than ever, especially in this segment.
+All the more remarkable was the voice of those who were there nevertheless: Several attendees emphasized that the need for information and further training is higher than ever, especially in this segment.
 Between the pressure of transformation, software complexity, and regulatory requirements, the desire for exchange is growing – even if not all teams are currently able to realize it.

 Groundbreaking keynotes, excellent speakers

-The ESE Congress once again demonstrated its strength during the keynote speeches: Nearly 400 attendees listened to Andreas Willert's keynote address, "How AI and Knowledge Graphs Are Revolutionizing the World."
+ESE Kongress once again demonstrated its strength during the keynote speeches: Nearly 400 attendees listened to Andreas Willert's keynote "How AI and Knowledge Graphs Are Revolutionizing the World."
 His central message—to move beyond reductionism and prioritize systems thinking—resonated with the audience, particularly because the transfer to complex engineering domains with nodes, relationships, and dependencies became immediately tangible.

-The remaining days of the congress also provided valuable insights for both mind and daily life.
-On Wednesday, Prof. Dr. Volker Busch spoke about stress management in times of information overload and demonstrated practical ways to better cope with sensory overload, multitasking, and everyday digital stress – a topic that resonates with many both professionally and personally, making it clear that the ESE Congress has long since transcended purely technical topics.
+The remaining days of the event also provided valuable insights for both the mind and daily life.
+On Wednesday, Prof. Dr. Volker Busch spoke about stress management in times of information overload and demonstrated practical ways to better cope with sensory overload, multitasking, and everyday digital stress – a topic that resonated with many, both professionally and personally, making it clear that ESE Kongress has long since transcended purely technical topics.

-A particular highlight of the fourth day of the congress was Stefanie Voss's keynote address: "The Pirate Strategy – What we can learn about agility from historical pirates."
+A particular highlight of the fourth ESE day was Stefanie Voss' keynote "The Pirate Strategy – What we can learn about agility from historical pirates."
 Interactive, inspiring, and a refreshing contrast to the in-depth technical presentations, it revolved around daring, breaking conventions, and questioning the status quo – true to the motto: nothing ventured, nothing gained.

-The congress week in 2025 also included the recognition of outstanding contributions: Johannes Bergsmann received the Speaker Awards for the highest-rated speakers of the previous year for his seminar "Agile Requirements Engineering Beyond User Stories"; further Speaker Awards went to Dr. René Graf ("We have an idea, but do we have a product?"), Daniel Penning ("Visual Studio Code for Embedded Projects?") and Christoph Schmiedinger ("Less is more – What we can learn from frugal innovations").
-The Newcomer Award was given to Malte Kaiser for "Coprocessor on Linux: Can you hear me?".
+The ESE 2025 week also included the recognition of outstanding contributions: Johannes Bergsmann received the Best Speaker Awards for the highest-rated speakers of the previous year for his seminar "Agile Requirements Engineering Beyond User Stories".
+Further Best Speaker Awards went to Dr. René Graf ("We have an idea, but do we have a product?"), Daniel Penning ("Visual Studio Code for Embedded Projects?") and Christoph Schmiedinger ("Less is more – What we can learn from frugal innovations").
+The Newcomer Award went to Malte Kaiser for "Coprocessor to Linux: Can you hear me?".

-Ultimately, it was the encounters outside the lecture halls that truly defined the ESE Congress: a superbly attended trade exhibition, intensive networking, and the traditional foosball tournament as a reliable mood booster.
-Thursday evening was also a special moment, when congress partner MicroConsult Academy GmbH celebrated its 30th anniversary.
+Ultimately, it was the encounters outside the conference rooms that truly defined ESE Kongress: a superbly attended trade exhibition, intense networking, and the traditional table kicker tournament as a reliable mood booster.
+Thursday evening was also a special moment, when ESE co-founder and organizer MicroConsult celebrated its 30th anniversary.

-In summary, the ESE Congress 2025 showed that the community remains stable and the thirst for knowledge is growing.
-And what sounded like something from the future in the 2010s has long since become part of everyday life.
+In summary, ESE Kongress 2025 showed that the community remains stable and the thirst for knowledge is growing - and that, in the 2010s, what sounded like something from the future has long since become part of everyday life.